Yandex Cloud

 • <data_type>: Table column data type.

-• <path_to_file_on_remote_server>: Address of the server where gpfdist is running, the connection port, and the file path.
-You can set a specific file or a mask using the asterisk symbol (*).
+• <path_to_file_on_remote_server>: Address of the server gpfdist runs on, connection port, and file path.
+You can specify a particular file or a mask using the asterisk symbol (*).

-The WRITABLE option enables you to write data to an external object.
-To be able to read data from an external object, create a table with the READABLE option.
+The WRITABLE option allows writing data to an external object.
+To read data from an external object, create an external table with the READABLE option.

 Examples for creating external tablesExamples for creating external tables